Are Trek Bikes Good? (Helpful Tips)

 In 1977 they teamed up with their first dealership – Penn Cycle and by 1979 their sales were approaching $200,000.

-1980 marked a new era for the company as they began work on their 26,000 square feet headquarters.
+1980 marked a new era for the company as it began work on their 26,000-square feet headquarters.
 With a new factory, the company was now able to start manufacturing complete bikes rather than just frames.

 In 1981, taking advantage of their new manufacturing capacity, the company produced their first road bike and in 1983 they released their first mountain bike.

 Always looking to innovate, in 1985 the company began producing bonded aluminum frames, replacing their steel frames.
 This was quite a steep learning curve, and manufacturing slowed right down.

 Still looking for new technologies to incorporate, the following year the company released their first carbon bike.
 To cope with the increasing demand, they added an extra 75,000 square feet to their manufacturing centre.

 In 1989, they expanded across the Atlantic, with offices in the UK and Germany.
 This year they also introduced Jazz Bicycles – a range of entry-level and kids’ bikes, manufactured in Taiwan.
 The brand continued till 1993.

 In 1991, the company opened its first store in Wisconsin, fully stocked with Trek products.

 In 1992, they introduced their first home-grown full carbon framed bikes.
 These were followed by carbon mountain bike frames a year later.